the-vtex-files/the-vtex-files.github.io/discovery.md

 Ears rocked softly in the gentle wind and the vehicle was doing its rounds coherently.
 I didn't had to worry about missing dead angles as safety took priority on an exemplarily managed orb like VteX, where smart self-enmeshing sensor technology signaled if anything failed to function as usual.
 The information flow on crop growth progression was kick-ass, as a matter of fact every grain kernel was tracked by the far, wide and steady emission of electromagnetic waves, their backscatter and return to the receiver.<br>
 It was Wed 03 Jul 2020 02:27:45 PM when any acting force between magnetic body and its armature went missing and tank tracks stopped abruptly.
-Something alien prowled through the fields, territory that was carefully scanned, tracked and mapped by me in real-time.
+Something alien prowled through the fields, territory that been carefully scanned, tracked and mapped by me in real-time.
 ```
 [divock@localhost ~]$ echo wtf
 wtf